 7. Impairment of Assets

-IAS 36: Impairment of Assets requires companies to test assets for impairment when indicators suggest that the carrying value may exceed recoverable value, necessitating a write-down to the recoverable amount.
+IAS 36: Impairment of Assets requires companies to test assets for impairment when indicators suggest that the carrying value may exceed the recoverable value, necessitating a write-down of the recoverable amount.

 8. Employee Benefits